ScratchAddons/website-v2/content/docs/getting-started/installing.md

 {{< admonition info >}}
   The unexpected WebExtension manifest property warnings may safely be ignored, since they are required by Chrome.
 {{< /admonition >}}

-Alternatively, to load the extension into a new isolated Firefox profile:

-1. Ensure NPM is installed.

-1. Install `web-ext` with `npm install --global web-ext` as administrator/root.

-1. In the `ScratchAddons` folder, run `web-ext run`.

-This method will automatically reload the extension whenever changes are made, but not tabs.

-Because the browser is isolated, everything will be in its default state and will not effect the main profile.

 ### Installing on Firefox for Android